 First Amendment Center, Nashville, TN

-Join Blair School of Music (Vanderbilt University) faculty and special visiting panelists from across Latin America to explore the role of youth bands and orchestras in Latin America, the recruitment and retention of at-risk youth, and the challenges and opportunities to develop leadership skills, teamwork, and responsibility through these organized youth activities.
-K-12 teachers will receive a certificate of completion for 1.5 PD hours.
+Blair School of Music (Vanderbilt University) faculty and special visiting panelists from across Latin America came together to explore the role of youth bands and orchestras in Latin America, the recruitment and retention of at-risk youth, and the challenges and opportunities to develop leadership skills, teamwork, and responsibility through these organized youth activities.
+Discussions were held in Spanish.
 Co-sponsored by the Vanderbilt University Curb Center.
-RSVP here by April 15

 Global Voices Conference